5 Privacy Trends for 2025: What to Watch For

 The new initiative transforms how organizations in every sector handle personal data and, for the first time, gives people a say over who collects their data, when it's collected, and how it's used.

 With this regulation, companies can't just clean up the mess and say "sorry" after a personal data breach.
 They also can't collect and use consumer data without oversight or plainly worded disclosures.
-Stiff penalties now exist for data breaches and data privacy violations.
+Stiff GDPR fines and penalties now exist for data breaches and data privacy violations.

-To prove GDPR compliance, organizations must take steps to protect a data subject’s privacy from the get-go.
-Transparency is the name of the game — a new notion to many organizations that have traditionally put data privacy on the backburner.
+To prove your organization's compliance with the GDPR, you must take steps to protect a data subject’s privacy from the get-go.
+Transparency is the name of the game — a new notion to many organizations that have traditionally put data privacy on the back burner.

 GDPR compliance can seem overwhelming, but in the long-term, we expect to see better user/customer experiences, fewer data breaches, and greater trust between consumers and organizations regarding personal data.